-As a rule, only shop in the supermarket for things you can’t find anywhere else as things in supermarkets can be pricy.
+As a rule, only shop in the supermarket for things you can’t find anywhere else as things in supermarkets can be pricey.
 Although if you haven’t learned any Spanish then the markets can get pricy for you too!

 A quick note on the water in Colombia – In most places in Colombia you can drink the water directly from the tap.
 Do check with someone local first, but I know that Bogota, Cali, Medellin, and Salento all have drinkable water.
-So save your money (and the planet) buy investing in a good water bottle and keeping it filled up.
-If you are worried then get one of these filtered bottles for piece of mind.
+So save your money (and the planet) by investing in a good water bottle and keeping it filled up.
+If you are worried then get one of these filtered bottles for peace of mind.

 You can save money by cooking, The cost of groceries per week in Colombia for one person is around $100,000 COP ($25 USD).
 Just make sure that the hostel has a kitchen.

 When eating out Colombian food prices can vary drastically.
 I paid almost $50,000 COP ($13 USD) for an arepa and some chicharron in a fancy place in Bogota.
 If I were to buy that on the street I’d probably pay more like $12,000 COP ($2.50 USD).